vectordotdev/timber-io/_docs/app/tutorials/view-in-request-context.md

 ---
 breadcrumbs: Timber App / Tutorials
-title: View in Request Context
+title: View a Line in it's Request Context
 ---

 All too common developers will find a log line but need to view it in context to solve the